brknsoul/ROCmLibs/README.md

 - Added Optimised_ROCmLibs_gfx1031.7z for gfx1031 (6700)
 - Added rocm gfx1031 for hip sdk 6.1.2 optimized.7z
 - Added gfx1031, gfx1032 for hip sdk 6.2.4
-- Added NewerROCmLibs.rar.
-Might support gfx803
+- Added NewerROCmLibs.rar for hip sdk 5.7.1.
+Might support gfx803.
    _(These are from a later version YellowRoseCX's Fork of KoboldCPP)_

 _(You'll need to install 7-zip or WinRAR to extract these archives.)_